Student Leadership

 We believe that by becoming people who live this way, by becoming the best version of ourselves, whether we are a staff member or students, we are transformed, and we are also able to play our part in bringing transformation locally, nationally and globally.

 For this, children from Years 2 to 6 have been elected to become 9 Habit Champions.
 These children demonstrate the habits in all that they do in school and the wider community.
 They will support and encourage other pupils to do the same.
-The children work closely with Mrs Shukla and Miss Turner to ensure that all pupils feel safe within the academy.
+The children work closely with Mrs Harriman to ensure that all pupils feel safe within the academy.
 They will be a pupil voice for their peers and feedback to the DSL.
 The chosen children are:

-Children meet with the DSL and PSHE lead every two weeks looking at how these habits are taught to the children, safety in school and how the habits can become embedded within our everyday lives.
+Children meet with the PSHE lead every few weeks, looking at how these habits are taught to the children, safety in school and how the habits can become embedded within our everyday lives.

 Digital Leaders

-The digital leaders are a group of KS2 children who are responsible for helping children in their classes with issues around computing, online safety and digital literacy.
-They come together to discuss skills they need help to develop within their classes.
-They also talked to the school about online safety, including running an assembly, and work to identify online safety issues that might need addressing across school.
+The Digital Leaders are a group of KS2 children who are responsible for helping children in their classes with issues around computing, online safety and digital literacy.
+They come together to discuss skills they need help to develop within their classes and to discuss how they are applying their skills across the curriculum.
+They also talk to the school about online safety, including running assemblies and competitions.
+This year, they have also decided to ask each class to participate in an hour of code session which is a global movement that encourage students to spend an hour learning computer programming.
 Our Digital Leaders are:

 Well-being Champions

 In KS2 we have a Wellbeing Champion per class.
-The group meets once a week to discuss and plan small activities in class and in the playground throughout the week to help support Wellbeing.
-They carry out questionnaires with their classes so that the Champions can gain a better understanding of what our children here at Ryelands need in order to maintain their happy, healthy mental wellbeing.
+The group meets once a week to discuss and plan small activities in class and in the playground throughout the week to help support wellbeing.
+They carry out questionnaires with their classes so that they can gain a better understanding of what our children here at Ryelands need in order to maintain their happy, healthy mental wellbeing.

 Our 8 KS2 children are the children’s listening ears and voice, as we know children sometimes prefer to speak to their peers rather than an adult.
 Champions work together to come up with new ideas and solutions to issues that may arise in the classroom and on the playground.
 They offer hints and tips for better mental health, and they get great satisfaction out of being able to help their peers which in turn, helps with their own mental wellbeing.